-Help Individuals, Couples, and Families Thrive by Earning a Master of Arts in Marriage and Family Therapy
+Help Individuals, Couples, and Families Thrive by Earning a Master of Arts in Marriage and Family Therapist Degree (MFT Degree)

 Are you interested in counseling families through difficult issues?
-A Liberty University online marriage and family therapy master’s degree can help prepare you to help individuals, couples, and families find healing through counseling.
+A Liberty University marriage and family therapy master’s program online can prepare you to help individuals, couples, and families find healing through counseling.
 Build a strong foundation in Marriage and Family Therapy (MFT) principles and strategies that can equip you to seek licensure as a Marriage and Family Therapist.

 Marriage counselors and family therapists are a vital part of our society.
 Many families and couples will go through trials that require intervention of some kind.
-From the beaming engaged couple eager to start their marriage on the right foot with premarital counseling to the family who feels exhausted from their children’s behavioral issues, a licensed marriage and family therapist (LMFT) could be the person to guide them to success.
+From the beaming engaged couple eager to start their marriage right to the family who feels worn down from their children’s behavioral issues, a marriage and family therapist (LMFT) could be the person to guide them to success.

 If you feel called to counsel couples and families, a Liberty University MFT degree can help you get there.
-To ensure you are providing quality care to your clients, obtaining a respected degree in the field – as well as your license – is the key to success.
+To ensure you are providing quality care to your clients, obtaining a respected degree in the field – as well as a license – is key to success.
 Partner with us for your MFT online and experience the power of a degree from Liberty University – both in yourself and in your clients.

-You may want to become a counselor – but as a working person with responsibilities to your work, family, and community, maybe you’re worried about attending classes on a traditional campus.
+You may want to become a counselor – but as a working person with responsibilities to your job, family, and community, maybe you’re worried about attending classes on a campus.
 Perhaps you’ve even started looking into online marriage and family programs.
 At Liberty, we understand that you can’t afford to put your life on hold to pursue a degree – which is why our MA in Marriage and Family Therapy is offered online!

-While you may find a variety of online MFT programs, Liberty University’s degree allows you to complete the majority of your course work in your home or office and your hands-on experience in your hometown.
-This program has 2 required on-campus intensives, which are weeklong courses that give you the opportunity to network with faculty and fellow students to build professional connections prior to graduation.
+While you may find a variety of online MFT programs, Liberty University’s degree allows you to complete the majority of your coursework in your home or office and your hands-on experience in your hometown.
+This program has 2 required on-campus intensives, which are courses that give you the opportunity to network with faculty and fellow students to build professional connections prior to graduation.

 Why Choose Liberty’s Master’s of Marriage and Family Therapy Online Program (MFT Degree)?

-Liberty University, a nonprofit institution of higher education, was founded in 1971 and remains one of the leading Christian universities in the world.
-Our faculty members provide quality, professional academic training from a faith-based perspective.
-In addition to providing mentorship, faculty also may provide clinical supervision during students’ field experience and offer opportunities to expand research skills for interested students.
+Liberty University, a nonprofit, faith-based institution of higher education, was founded in 1971 and remains one of the leading Christian universities in the world.
+Our faculty members provide quality, professional academic training from a biblical perspective.
+In addition to providing mentorship, faculty also may provide clinical supervision during your field experience and partner with interested students on research.

-It is our mission to equip you as an ethically and spiritually aware mental health professional who possesses the knowledge, values, skills, and personal disposition to promote the mental health and holistic wellness of clients across diverse populations.
-Graduates of our master’s degree in marriage and family therapy can be prepared to pursue careers in a variety of mental health settings including mental health agencies, public or private practice, faith-based counseling opportunities, hospital settings, or residential treatment facilities.
+It is our mission to equip you as an ethical and spiritually aware mental health professional who has the knowledge, values, skills, and personal disposition to promote the health and wellness of clients across diverse populations.
+By choosing our master’s degree in marriage and family therapy, you can prepare to pursue careers in a variety of mental health settings – including mental health agencies, public or private practice, faith-based counseling settings, or hospitals.

-What Will You Learn in Our Master’s Degree in Marriage and Family Therapy?
+What Will You Learn in Our Marriage and Family Therapist Degree?

-Throughout our marriage and family therapy degree, you can gain the necessary tools to understand psychopathology, assessment, diagnosing, and treatment planning from a systems theory perspective.
+Throughout our marriage and family therapy degree, you can gain the tools needed to understand and serve your clients.
 This knowledge can be applied regularly in your mental health career post-graduation.

-Each online counseling class in Liberty’s master’s degree program for marriage and family therapy will teach you how to ethically integrate faith and spirituality into client care, which is a unique skill that will set you apart from your peers.
+Each online counseling class in Liberty’s master’s degree program for marriage and family therapy can teach you how to ethically integrate faith and spirituality into client care, which is a unique skill that can help set you apart from your peers.
 You can then enhance awareness of diversity and provide holistic care for clients, incorporating spirituality into their lives as an important component.

 Which counseling degree should I get?